 Your first office visit is aimed at getting to know you, your sleep goals, and collecting information about any relevant health history that may play a role in sleep complications.
 This session provides us with valuable information for guiding individualized treatment recommendations.
 A typical course of treatment is 4-8 weekly sessions.
 Some people request "booster sessions" once treatment is completed to ensure continued success.

-Fees are $135 per session and are collected at the time of services.
+Fees are collected at the time of services.
 Invoices are available for you to seek out-of-network insurance reimbursement.

 I think I'm pretty much okay, why should I treat my sleep problems?